 After you submit a life insurance application, underwriting begins.
 The underwriting process lets life insurance companies determine whether they can offer life insurance coverage to applicants and the premiums they charge.

-The carrier will determine your risk level, based on individual factors that make you “risky.”
-The carrier is "at risk" with every applicant because they are contractually obligated to pay a death benefit if you die while coverage is in force.
-Some applicants present more risk, and some present less.
-Your risk class is used to determine how much it will cost the carrier to insure you.
-Using their established underwriting guidelines, actuarial science, historical mortality data, and your unique risk factors, the carrier determines the premium rate necessary to issue your policy.
+The insurance company will determine your risk level, based on individual factors.
+The carrier is "at-risk" with every accepted applicant because they're contractually obligated to pay a death benefit if you die while coverage is in force.
+Some applicants present more risk than others and your risk class is used to determine how much it will cost the carrier to insure you.
+Using their established insurance underwriting guidelines, actuarial science, historical mortality data, and your unique risk factors, the carrier determines the premium rate necessary to issue your policy.

-There are a variety of factors (which can vary by state) underwriters consider when determining your level of risk, including:
+There are various factors (which can vary by state) underwriters consider when determining your level of risk, including your:

-Each life insurance company may have a different approach to weighing risk factors and evaluating risk.
-This is why your quote (and final price) can vary from one life insurance company to another.
-Insurance companies can deny you coverage if they believe you present too much risk, but because each company's underwriting process varies, their decision-making process will too.
+Individual life insurance companies may have a different approach to weighing risk factors and evaluating risk, meaning premium quotes may vary from one company to another.
+Insurance companies can deny you coverage if they believe you present too much risk.
+However, because each company's underwriting process varies, their decision-making process also will.

-While some risk factors (like family medical history) are out of your control, there are actions you can take to influence your rate.
-Since the cost of your premium is highly dependent on your health and lifestyle choices, having healthy habits can help decrease the cost of your premium.
-For example, with balanced eating and regular exercise you can help maintain a healthy BMI.
-And if you smoke, quitting smoking can also help you decrease your life insurance rate.
+Certain risk factors are out of your control, such as family medical history.
+But you can take action to influence your premium rate.
+Since your premium is dependent on your health and lifestyle choices, having healthy habits can help decrease your premiums.
+For example, balanced eating and regular exercise can help you maintain a healthy BMI, which is a key influencer of life insurance premiums.
+And if you smoke, quitting may lower your life insurance rate.